Alcohol is bad for gout. It’s so bad that it may be a major contributing factor to the onset of gout.

-Gout can also be caused by other reasons.
-Some of these include injury, surgery, stress, rapid weight loss, deficiency of Vitamin B5, use of antibiotics, chemotherapy and deficiency of several nutrients.
-Any major cause of potassium loss, such as fasting, diuretic use and surgery can also trigger gout.
+Gout can also be caused by other things.
+Some of these include injury, surgery, stress, rapid weight loss, deficiency of Vitamin B5, use of antibiotics, chemotherapy, and deficiency of several nutrients.
+Any major cause of potassium loss, such as fasting, diuretic use, and surgery can also trigger gout.

 Effects of Alcohol

-A lot of men who intake alcohol, especially beer, can double their risk of developing gout.
+A lot of men who indulge in alcohol, especially beer, can double their risk of developing gout.
 Researchers have known about the link between gout and alcohol for many years through anecdotal evidence.
 Recent studies have been able to verify this connection.

 According to studies, strong beer and wine are more likely to cause a gout outbreak than other kinds of alcoholic drinks.
 As mentioned earlier, many studies have verified these claims.
 In this post, we’ve also discussed a study that establishes the link between gout attacks and consumption of alcohol.